 I have met a number of people who want to switch to an electric car but can’t do it due to their expensive price range.
 Some of them say they’ll buy it when the EVs become affordable without realizing the fact that there are already cheap electric vehicles available in the market.

 We’re in the 21st century, and it’s safe to say that there isn’t a scarcity of low-cost electric cars on the market.

-That’s why we’ve compiled a list of the best value for money electric vehicles on the market.
-We’ve also mentioned the price of the electric cars and their battery range to help you with your buying decision.
+That’s why we’ve compiled a list of the best value-for-money electric vehicles on the market from around the world.
+We’ve also mentioned the price of these cars and their battery range to help you with your buying decision.

 |BMW Mini Electric||110 miles (EPA)||$29,900|

 |Nissan Leaf||226 miles(EPA)||$31,670|

 |Renault Zoe||245 miles (WLTP)||£26,995/$33,100|

 1. GM Wuling Hong Guang Mini EV: Most Affordable Electric Car